 At Taylor Wells advisory, we strongly believe that although cost-plus pricing may be a trusted approach for an industrial B2B business (especially those who view cost-plus as a goal), it’s certainly not optimal or a recommended approach for 2021.

-Deep down many executives in B2B organisations know this already.
+In truth, many executives in B2B organisations already know this.
 And some executives are being brave and seeking to find better pricing strategies and or moving from cost-plus to value-based pricing.

-For those of you that don’t know what value-based pricing is, value-based pricing is a customer-focused strategy that focuses on:
+To remind you of what value-based pricing is, it is a customer-focused strategy that focuses on:

 - discovering what your customer truly value about your products and business